Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 Defining endpoint SLA via the `EndpointSLA` attribute is no longer supported.

-Please install the `NServiceBus.WindowsPerformanceCounters` package and follow the [configuration instructions](/nservicebus/operations/performance-counters).
+Install the `NServiceBus.WindowsPerformanceCounters` package and follow the [configuration instructions](/nservicebus/operations/performance-counters).

 #### Executing custom code on start and stop